How to fit Bathroom Cladding

 - Ensure you measure the area you intend to clad correctly.
 This is so that when you order your cladding you will receive panels from the same batch.
 Sometimes there can be slight variations in colour across different batches so make sure you use the same batch per installation.

 - You will need external corner pieces for any internal or external corners of the room and around columns, windows and doorways.

 - If you need to install panels end to end for example a ceiling that is longer than the panels you intend to fit, using a ‘H’ trim will provide a nice joint and hides any gaps where your panels will meet.

 - If you’re installing ceiling panels as well as wall panels, you will need to purchase coving joints to cover the gap where the panels meet.

-- Walls are not always level or straight, when installing the jointing trims avoid pulling the joints into any dips in the wall, this way you will create a flatter surface once cladded, sometimes a bit of packing underneath the profiles is necessary before screwing.
+- Walls are not always level or straight, when installing the jointing trims avoid pulling the joints into any dips in the wall.
+This way you will create a flatter surface once cladded, sometimes a bit of packing underneath the profiles is necessary before fixing.

 - If the cladding is to be used in a very wet environment such as a shower enclosure or around a bath, we recommend sealing each joint of the cladding with a high quality silicone sealant for an extra watertight seal.
 This will provide better protection against water getting behind your panels and causing damp or damage.

 - Ensure you always leave room for expansion around the entire area of the panels, for example leave a 3-5mm gap around panels in the trims.

 All of our PVC cladding can be cut with a utility knife, wood saw, jigsaw or hacksaw.